 The singers are experienced performers – as soloists or as members of leading choirs and eminent groups throughout East Anglia.
 They are also all successful and interesting professional women in their own right.

-After just three years, this talented ensemble of nine female singers has established a remarkable reputation for the range, quality and commitment of every performance.
+After just four years, this talented ensemble of nine female singers has established a remarkable reputation for the range, quality and commitment of every performance.
 Whether singing a cappella or joining forces with outstanding local, national and international musicians – piano, harp, flute, organ and baroque ensemble have featured on the programmes to date – Seraphim’s original aspiration remains constant: to deliver ‘beautiful sounds in beautiful spaces’.

 “An excellent mastery of dynamices…stole the hearts of the audience who gave it resounding applause” AgoraVox Italia, May 2015

 “The amazing sound that is Seraphim…a spellbinding concert” Rachel Sloane, March 2015

 “An exciting group of female singers” Operissima, November 2014

 “This is singing together at its most sublime…Seraphim take the human voice not just to another level but far beyond” East Anglian Daily Times, June 2014

 “Polished performance…a really excellent ensemble” Eastern Daily Press, February 2014